Teignmouth

-From the 1800s onwards the town rapidly grew in size from a fishing port associated with the Newfoundland cod industry to a fashionable resort of some note in Georgian times, with further expansion after the opening of the South Devon Railway in 1846.
-Today its port still operates and the town remains a popular seaside and day-trip holiday location.
+From the 1800s onwards, the town grew rapidly in size from a fishing port associated with the Newfoundland cod industry to a fashionable resort of some note in Georgian times; there was further expansion after the opening of the South Devon Railway in 1846.
+Today, its port still operates and the town remains a popular seaside and day-trip holiday location.